awsdocs/aws-batch-user-guide/doc_source/troubleshooting.md

 `Your compute environment has been INVALIDATED and scaled down because none of the nodes joined the underlying EKS Cluster.
 Common issues preventing nodes joining are the following: networking configuration preventing communication to EKS Cluster, incorrect EKS Instance Profile or Kubernetes RBAC policypreventing authorization to EKS Cluster, customized AMI or LaunchTemplate configurations affecting EKS/Kubernetes node bootstrap.`

-When using a default Amazon EKS AMI, the most common causes of this issue are:
+When using a default Amazon EKS AMI, the most common causes of this issue are the following:
-+ The instance role is not configured properly\.
++ The instance role isn't configured correctly\.
 For more information, see [Amazon EKS node IAM role](https://docs.aws.amazon.com/eks/latest/userguide/create-node-role.html) in the *Amazon EKS User Guide*\.
-+ The subnets are not configured properly\.
++ The subnets aren't configured correctly\.
 For more information, see [Amazon EKS VPC and subnet requirements and considerations](https://docs.aws.amazon.com/eks/latest/userguide/network_reqs.html) in the *Amazon EKS User Guide*\.
-+ The security group is not configured properly\.
++ The security group isn't configured correctly\.
 For more information, see [Amazon EKS security group requirements and considerations](https://docs.aws.amazon.com/eks/latest/userguide/sec-group-reqs.html) in the *Amazon EKS User Guide*\.
 **Note**
 You may also see an error notification in the Personal Health Dashboard \(PHD\)\.

 ### AWS Batch on Amazon EKS job is stuck in `RUNNABLE` status<a name="batch_eks_job_stuck_in_runnable"></a>

 An `aws-auth` `ConfigMap` is automatically created and applied to your cluster when you create a managed node group or when you create a node group using `eksctl`\.
-It is initially created to allow nodes to join your cluster, but you also use the `aws-auth``ConfigMap` to add role\-based access control \(RBAC\) access to IAM users and roles\.
+It's initially created to allow nodes to join your cluster\.
+However, you also use the `aws-auth``ConfigMap` to add role\-based access control \(RBAC\) access to IAM users and roles\.

 To verify that the `aws-auth` `ConfigMap` is configured correctly: